-Mario Navarrete-Serrano was admitted to practise in 2012 and is an associate at Pérez Bustamante & Ponce.
-He obtained a JD at Universidad San Francisco de Quito, a master's in competition, information and innovation law at the New York University School of Law, and a postgraduate diploma in economics for competition law from King's College London.
-Mario is professor of competition law at the Universidad San Francisco de Quito where he also heads the Centre for Investigation of Competition Law.
-His practice is focused on competition and economic law.
+Mario Navarrete-Serrano was admitted to practise in 2012 and is a senior associate at Pérez Bustamante & Ponce.
+He obtained a JD at the University of San Francisco, Quito, a master's degree in competition, information and innovation law at the New York University School of Law, and a postgraduate diploma in economics for competition law from King's College London.
+Mario is professor of competition law at the University of San Francisco, Quito, where he directs the master's degree on the law and economics of competition and heads the Centre for Investigation of Competition Law.

-Av República de El Salvador N36-140, Edificio Mansión Blanca Torre Londres, Piso 9 Quito, Pichincha Ecuador
+Av República de El Salvador N36-140, Edificio Mansión Blanca Torre Londres, Floor 9 Quito, Pichincha Ecuador an LBR business

-Tel: +593 2 382 7640 Fax: +593 2 400 7800 dperez@pbplaw.com lmarin@pbplaw.com mnavarrete@pbplaw.com www.pbplaw.com
+Tel: +593 2 382 7640 Fax: +593 2 224 4462 dperez@pbplaw.com mnavarrete@pbplaw.com www.pbplaw.com